jkrogager/VoigtFit/README.rst

 From source
 -----------

-Alternatively, you can get the source by cloning the git repository::
+Alternatively, you can get the latest version of the source by cloning the git repository::

     git clone https://github.com/jkrogager/VoigtFit.git